tramnguyenhere/integrify_frontend_responsive-design/README.md

-# Introduction to basic HTML Assignment
+# Responsive design

-This project uses basic HTML elements to write short introduction about myself.
+This project uses SASS and HTML to clone a website.

 ## Link to the demo